google-or-microsoft/Forum/README.md

-# Forum
+# Discussion Web Forum

-This is a forum project.
+This is a discussion web forum project that allows users to post their topics and comment to other posts.

 ## Basic Functions
 - user management